kermitt2/entity-fishing/doc/train.rst

 ::
 	$ mvn exec:java -Dexec.mainClass=com.scienceminer.nerd.embeddings.EntityDescription -Dexec.args="entity.en.description en"

-The argument indicates the path to save the generated description.
+The argument indicates the directory where to save the generated description.

 4. Create entity embeddings from the generated description.